BenoitZugmeyer/addic7ed-cli/README.rst

 file when running a command.
 It can contain three sections:

-* [flags], to set a flag (verbose, hearing-impaired, overwrite, ignore, batch or brute-batch)
+* [flags], to set a flag (verbose, hearing-impaired, overwrite, ignore, batch or brute-batch, see :code:`addic7ed search --help` for informations about those flags)

 * [languages], to list prefered languages

-* [session], the session to use for authentification
+* [session], the session to use for authentification (this is automatically populated when using :code:`addic7ed login`)

 Example::